 Once that happens, you can more easily begin to start noticing the positive moments.
 In other words, you can start to feed those seeds we discussed last week.

 Finally, there is also another pointer here for next week’s article on the 30-day plan.
-You can your control home in every way.
+You can control your home in every way.
 You control the food in the pantry, whether phones work or not, whether there is Internet or if the playroom is locked.
 You control which goodies are available at any time of the day or when the car is moving or sitting.
 You control more than you realize…and that is essential to keep in mind.

 For now, get control of what you can control.
 This does not require words, only action.
 You must be willing to take that action today.